shayvar/structured-random-rotation-based-compression/README.md

 The implementation is torch-based and thus supports CPU and GPU.

-The compression and decompression are being executed over the device in which the corresponding vector is stored in.
+Compression and decompression operations are carried out on the device where the associated vector is located.

 `srrcomp` currently contains the implementation of [EDEN](https://proceedings.mlr.press/v162/vargaftik22a.html).